This is an example of our plain speak contract terms (for a website & logo). Details of the project or service provided will be updated.

 Testing popular small-screen devices is essential in ensuring that a person’s experience of a design is appropriate to the capabilities of the device they’re using.
 We test our work in:

-iOS: Safari, Google Chrome and Opera Mini
+iOS: Safari and Google Chrome

 If you need us to test using anything else, we can provide a separate estimate for that.